skipkemoi/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the program print the alphabet in upper and lower case
+print alphabet in lower case except e and q